 Taken reflected the feeling and importance of the individual recognizing their experiences and then finding others who have experienced the same.
 In that show there was a recognition among the characters that they were not alone in their experiences, that they were not isolated, that they were part of a collective experience.

 Taken was able to achieve this dynamic by virtue of its episodic format.
 It had ten full hours to play with, and plenty of characters.
 Movies are arguably more restrictive in their narrative range.
 Still, for film and TV producers with guts and imagination, there’s surely plenty of scope for more ambitious and challenging explorations of UFO abduction lore than we’ve been subjected to since Taken.
-Today, Hollywood’s engagement with abductions is largely confined to the horror genre, exemplified most recently by the likes of Extraterrestrial or Alien Abduction.
+Today, Hollywood’s engagement with abductions is largely confined to the horror genre.
 Nuance is a distant memory.

 Today, Taken’s special effects appear dated, but the show was never about spectacle so much as intimate human drama.
 It works best as a collection of character studies set against the backdrop of an emerging UFO subculture.
 It features strong performances from its cast, particularly Joel Gretsch, whose Air Force officer, Owen Crawford, tenderly and memorably declares to women before murdering them, “You’re the sun and the moon to me.”
 Taken also made a star of a young Dakota Fanning, who would go on to have some close encounters of the terrifying kind in Spielberg’s War of the Worlds in 2005.

 Taken is a fascinating cultural artifact.
-Not only does it show where UFOlogy has been – from the contactees of the 1950s, to modern conspiracy culture – it also shows where we are today in this strange field, which, depressingly, is exactly where we were when Spielberg’s show first landed on our screens 14 years ago.
-We are no closer to understanding the UFO phenomenon today than we were in 2002, UFOlogy is no closer to achieving legitimacy, the UFOlogical landscape has barely altered.
-It is unlikely to change at all if new perspectives are not adopted, new research avenues not pursued.
+Not only does it show where UFOlogy has been – from the contactees of the 1950s, to modern conspiracy culture – it also shows where we are today in this strange field, which, depressingly, is exactly where we were when Spielberg’s show first landed on our screens in 2002.
+Today, we are arguably no closer to understanding the UFO phenomenon.
 The phenomena depicted in Taken continue to be reported and debated in the global UFO subculture, and, occasionally, they threaten to intrude upon and challenge the mainstream.
 But, overwhelmingly, to most observers, UFOlogy remains a fringe belief system for the tinfoil-hat brigade.

 However ones views it, now or in the future, it’s fair to say that Taken was a significant televisual event.
 It pushed fact-based UFOlogical discourse further into the mainstream and fictionalized it further in the process by filtering it through the sci-fi genre.
 Such is the nature of the interplay between UFOs and Hollywood.